david30-maker/react-capstone1/README.md

 # Cryptocurrency Data

-The crypto currency data explorer app is an application that allows users to search out any digital currencies.
-With real-time updates and advanced analytical tools, it provides an understandable view of the cryptocurrency market, allowing users to make an informed decisions about their investments.
+The cryptocurrency data Explorer app is an application that allows users to search out any digital currencies.
+With real-time updates and advanced analytical tools, it provides an understandable view of the cryptocurrency market, allowing users to make informed decisions about their investments.

 [PROJECT DOCUMENTATION](https://www.loom.com/share/8d08e19da905410397bd2d9822551de6)